KeshiaRose/Revert-Filters/README.md

+>**This version of the extension is for testing.
+Please go to the [Extension Gallery](https://extensiongallery.tableau.com/products/29) for the latest official version.**

 # Revert Filters
 This extension enables you to add a button directly into your dashboard that resets to certain filter settings.
 Great for embedded dashboards that do not have the toolbar showing or for a more intuitive interface.